vk-cs/docs-public/docs/en/computing/iaas/how-to-guides/vm-multiqueue/vm-multiqueue.md

     </details>

-## 3. Set the desired number of queues for the VM
+## 3. Set the required number of queues for the VM

 <info>